pschupp/Lexogen-RNA-seq-pipeline/generate-samplesheet/README.md

 # Sample barcoding input file

-The most important input is th sample barcoding file.
+The most important input is the sample barcoding file, which should formated according to the type of Lexogen barcode used.
 ## 12nt UDI

 ```